Amsterdam/BRP_Brandweer/README.md

 # BRP-Brandweer

-API to provide the Brandweer with info about the ages of the habitants at a specific address
+API to provide the Brandweer with indicators about the number and ages of the habitants at a specific address

 ## Development